bluesky/databroker/doc/source/v2/user/index.rst

 Suppose know the unique ID of a run (a.k.a "scan") that we want to access.
-Note that the first several characters will do; usually 6-8 are enough to uniquely identify a given entry.
+Note that the first several characters will do; usually 6-8 are enough to uniquely identify a given run.

 .. ipython:: python

-   entry = raw[uid]  # where uid is some string like '17531ace'
+   run = raw[uid]  # where uid is some string like '17531ace'

 Each run also has a ``scan_id``.
 The ``scan_id`` is usually easier to remember (it's a counting number, not a random string) but it may not be globally